storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Every form also has a full-page tab (labeled Notes) which holds your general notes and thoughts regarding the story element.
 We won’t talk about these again; just be aware that they’re there.

+### Navigation Pane Flyout CommandBar ###
+Navigation Pane Flyout Commands

+Right-clicking any node on the Navigation Pane will display a  flyout command bar:
+![][Navigation-Pane-Flyout-CommandBar]

+The left-most group of icons will add a new Story Element as a child of the node you right-clicked.
+In order from left to right, the Add Story Elment icons are:

+	•	Folder
+	•	Problem
+	•	Character
+	•	Setting
+	•	Scene

+The next group of icons (to the right of the divider) operate directly on the item you clicked.
+They are:

+	•	Move Story Element to Trashcan
+	•	Restore Story Element from Trashcan
+	•	Add Scene to Story Narrative View (see Story Explorer and Story Narrator Views)Story Explorer and Story Narrator Views

 ### Tabs ###
 Tabs